QR1.2.6. The End of Science?

 1.2.6.
 The end of science?

-If it turns out that we do live in a virtual reality, is that the end of science?
+If we are in a virtual reality, is that the end of science?
 Suppose some characters in The Sims started to wonder if their world was virtual?
-They could test that theory against the data of their world just as we can.
-If they found they lived in a world of pixels, that their time and space could expand and contract, and that their world began at a specific moment in the past, they might conclude it was true.
-They couldn’t perceive the processing behind their world but they could conceive it, as we now do.
-Yet their science would go on just as our quantum theory based on quantum states that are patently not physical at all is still science.
-Science only requires real feedback to work and the physical world as a virtual reality provides that.
+They could test that theory against data from their world, just as we can.
+If they found that they lived in a world of pixels, where time can dilate and space can contract, where everything began at a past moment, they might conclude that it was true.
+They couldn’t perceive what was generating their world but they could conceive it, as we do now.
+Yet science would still work, just as quantum theory still works even if we can’t see what it describes.
+Science only needs observable evidence to work and a virtual reality provides that.
+It follows that a virtual reality can support science, even if it isn’t objectively real.

 Next